 Which one do you prefer?

 The creamier parfait or the coarser chicken liver pate?
-If I really have to choose, I’d go for the parfait.
-How about you?
+If I really have to choose, I would go for the parfait.

 Why soaking liver in milk or water?

 I have heard about soaking fresh liver in milk, water and buttermilk during my years of food blogging now.
 Just a small amount of people don’t even think that it is necessary to soak fresh liver at all and just let the liver rest on some kitchen paper an hour before cooking to drain any blood.

 So when I ask people why they soak fresh liver, the main reason they give me is because their mom or grandmother used to do it but they never thought about asking them exactly why they did that at all.
 No joke.